inet-framework/inet-tutorials/wireless/doc/step6.rst

 ``radioType`` parameter, and :ned:`CsmaCaMac` for ``macType``.

-The :ned:`CsmaCaMac` module implements CSMA/CA with optional acknowledgements and a retry mechanism.
+The :ned:`CsmaCaMac` module implements CSMA/CA with optional acknowledgments and a retry mechanism.
 It has a number of parameters for tweaking its operation.
 With the appropriate parameters, it can approximate basic 802.11b ad-hoc mode operation.
 Parameters include:

--  acknowledgements on/off
+-  acknowledgments on/off
 -  bit rate (this is used for both data and ACK frames)
 -  protocol overhead: MAC header length, ACK frame length
 -  backoff parameters: minimum/maximum contention window (in slots),